Windows Dark Mode

 Switching to Dark Mode on Windows is a straightforward process.
 Here’s how you can do it:

-1. Open Settings: Click on the Start menu and type in “Turn On Dark Mode Systemwide” and press Enter.
+1. Open Settings: Click on the Start menu and type in “Theme” and press Enter.

 2. Select Dark Mode: Under the “Choose your Mode” dropdown menu, select “Dark.”